gracetxgao/notable/README.md

 # notable
-Built for MesoHacks 2022 and Hack to School 2022 https://devpost.com/software/notable-nje6m7
+Built for the virtual hackathons MesoHacks 2022 and Hack to School 2022 https://devpost.com/software/notable-nje6m7

 Have you ever missed a class and never been able to catch up with the lesson?